 Stripped of snow, Iceland's summer months offer a whole new side to its landscapes.
 Under the midnight sun, nature thrives with swathes of purple lupins and throngs of seabirds.
 Outdoors, you can bask in the infinity pools, outdoor hot tubs and geothermal waters, with incredible spa experiences on offer.
 With long, warmer days, plenty of activities and wonderful wildlife, Iceland is truly magical in the summer.

-Iceland has some stunning beaches; escape the golden sandy beaches of the popular Greek Islands and walk along the famed black-sand volcanic beaches of Iceland.
-Now one of the best summer holiday destinations for the curious travellers, this country offers a myriad of wonders that make Iceland the perfect destination for summer.
+Iceland has some stunning beaches; escape the crowded beaches of the Greek Islands and walk along the famed black-sand volcanic sands of Iceland's untamed coast.
+Now one of the best summer holiday destinations for curious travellers, this country offers a myriad of wonders that make Iceland the perfect destination for summer.

 More than just its beautiful beaches, Iceland is celebrated for its array of geothermal spas.
 Take a dip in the mineral-rich waters of the Sky Lagoon or GeoSea, which boasts stunning views of Skjálfandi Bay.
 Summer is also a great time to soak in Iceland's birdlife, from the Arctic tern, greater scaup, tufted duck, whooper swan, and many more.
 This is especially true around Lake Mývatn in North Iceland, where volcanic craters rise from the shore and the water shimmers with the movement of thousands of nesting birds.